image

 Characteristics of projects

-• Defined scope: Clear boundaries and deliverables
+• Defined scope: Projects have clear boundaries and deliverables

-• Unique output: Distinct from routine operations
+• Unique output: The end product or result is distinct from routine operations

 Project objectives and constraints

-1. Time: Meeting deadlines and milestones
+1. Time: Projects must adhere to deadlines and milestones

-2. Cost: Staying within budget allocations
+2. Cost: Projects must stay within budget allocations

-3. Scope: Delivering agreed-upon features and functions.
+3. Scope: Projects must deliver agreed-upon features and functions.

 What is a programme?